littlehorse-enterprises/littlehorse/CONTRIBUTING.md

 # Contributing

-Here at LittleHorse, we embrace sharing our product in open source and appreciate any contributions to our codebase.
+The LittleHorse Server project is open-source according to the Server-Side Public License 1.0, and as such we appreciate any contributions to our codebase.
+Please note that all contributions will be subject to that license agreement.

 This document details all of the necessary information for contributing to LittleHorse.